Ghykk3130/Obsidian/Homework/Physics 510 Homework 9.md

+>[!Note]
+>Sometimes, there will be problems with latex matrix expression rendering.
+I am totally aware of this issue but cannot fix it.
+Please don't take points off if you see this.
+I believe that the issue would be fixed if you view the pdf in Adobe Acrobat.
 # 1.
 ## (a).
 Let the density operator be written as a classical mixture of $\ket{\psi_{k}}$ with probability $p_{k}$.
 Then: